OpenFn/kit/.changeset/twenty-buckets-flash.md

 '@openfn/ws-worker': patch
 ---

-Respond 200 requests GET requests at the server route
+Add a healthcheck at /livez and respond with 200 at root